About Courage Denias - Pindula, Local Knowledge

 |−

 '''Courage Denias''' is a Zimbabwean footballer who was born on 29 September 1984.
-He is a former player for [[Triangle United]] as a midfielder.
+He is a former player for [[Triangle United Football Club]] as a midfielder.
+He is the current team manager for the Sugar Boys.

 |+

 '''Courage Denias''' is a Zimbabwean footballer who was born on 29 September 1984.
-He is a former player for [[Triangle United ]] as a midfielder.
+He is a former player for [[Triangle United Football Club]] as a midfielder.
+He is the current team manager for the Sugar Boys.

 Latest revision as of 16:10, 5 May 2020